CloudGod5/Dexter_Ai_App/README.md

 - Huge thanks and all credit to [Josh tried coding](https://www.youtube.com/@joshtriedcoding) for the amazing tutorial, checkout his content for more amazing projects!
 - [Youtube Tutorial](https://www.youtube.com/watch?v=ucX2zXAZ1I0&t=18489) to follow along with the project
-- [Kinde Auth](https://link.joshtriedcoding.com/kinde) for making this project possible
+- [Kinde Auth](https://link.joshtriedcoding.com/kinde) for making this project possible (use creators link for support)

 ## License